zoe-1/hapijs-university/README.md

 generated for the session is stored in the cache [catabox-redis](https://github.com/hapijs/catbox-redis).
 Plus, user account data associated with the session is stored in the cache with the token.
 Then, the validateFunction for the auth-bearer-token strategy is modified to use the bearer token cache to validate if the received token is valid or not.
+After the `/authentication` route is built, the token cache plugin is written, and the auth strategy is changed, we create the `/private` route which requires a token for an administrative user to access route data.

 * **catbox-redis ./lib/tokencache.js**
   - install [redisdb](http://redis.io)